-What Is The Difference Between Kimono And Yukata?
+What Is The Difference Between Kimono and Yukata?

 The kimono – translating from Japanese to ‘a thing to wear’.

-The kimono is a traditional garment that carries a chunk of Japanese fashion history and an icon on the fashion scene that keeps inspiring designers the world over.
+The kimono is a traditional garment that carries a chunk of Japanese fashion history and is an icon on the fashion scene that keeps inspiring designers the world over.

 However, as the kimono is a more formal event outfit, is there a similar alternative for more informal occasions?

 Yes, there is!
-In this article, I’ll share the difference between the yukata and kimono, what they are made of, how and where to wear them.
+In this article, I’ll share the difference between the yukata and kimono, what they are made of, and how and where to wear them.